maxjanowski/maxjanowski.github.io/_pages/0_home.md

 ## New from the Archives

-We recently received a [historical recording](/2025/03/15/rodfei-sholom) from one of our members containing a recording of the adult and children's choirs of Rodfei Sholom in Chicago from 1960 singing Max's music including some wonderful solos by the inimitable soprano Bea Horowitz and Cantor Maurice Levy.
+We invite you to listen to this [historical recording](/2025/03/15/rodfei-sholom) from one of our members.
+It contains a
+1960 performance of the adult and children's choirs of Rodfei Sholom in Chicago.
+This concert of Max's music includes some wonderful solos by the inimitable soprano Bea Horwitz and Cantor Maurice Levy.

 ## Performance Editions now available from the Cantors Assembly